Munich Re: Investments

-In Oct, 2019, Munich Re invested $250 million in NEXT Insurance Inc. in a funding round that valued the small-business insurance provider at more than $1 billion.
+In October 2019, Munich Re invested $250 million in NEXT Insurance Inc. in a funding round that valued the small-business insurance provider at more than $1 billion.

 In October 2022, Munich RE acquired the API Business Operations platform apinity from Allianz Group.
 The two parties did not disclose the amount.

+In April 2026, MEAG, the asset manager of Munich Re, partnered with Warburg Pincus to invest in a platform focused on Europe’s defence and security sector.
+The initiative targets private equity investments in strategic industries amid rising defence spending across the region.